isomerpages/imda-tradetrust/news-and-events/industry-news/_posts/2025-05-23-post-Singapore and Beijing launch Interoperable Digital Documents Against Payment Trade Corporation.md

 image: ""
 variant: tiptap
 ---
-<h4><strong>Beijing Two-Zone Office and Singapore’s Infocomm Media Development Authority Launch World’s First Interoperable Digital Documents against Payment Cooperation, Empowering Global Trade and Financial Services with End-to-End Digitalisation&nbsp;</strong></h4>
+<h4><strong>Beijing Two-Zone Office and Singapore’s Infocomm Media Development Authority Launch World’s First Interoperable Digital Documents against Payment Cooperation, Empowering Global Trade and Financial Services with End-to-End Digitalisation&nbsp;&nbsp;</strong></h4>
 <p>Jointly driven by the Office of the Leading Group for the Work of the
-China (Beijing) Pilot Free Trade Zone and the Integrated National Demonstration Zone for Opening Up the Services Sector (referred to as the “Beijing Two-Zone Office”) and Singapore’s Infocomm Media Development Authority (IMDA), the world’s first project on interoperable digital Documents against Payment (D/P) for paperless live trades was concluded successfully on 9 April 2025.
+China (Beijing) Pilot Free Trade Zone and the Integrated National Demonstration Zone for Opening Up the Services Sector (referred to as the “Beijing Two-Zone Office”) and Singapore’s Infocomm Media Development Authority (IMDA), the world’s first project on <strong>interoperable digital Documents against Payment</strong> (D/P) for paperless live trades was concluded successfully on 9 April 2025.
 This milestone follows the signing of the Memorandum of Understanding (MoU) on International Information Industry and Digital Trade Harbour Cooperation by the Beijing Municipal Commerce Bureau (Beijing Two-Zone Office) and IMDA in December 2023.
 Guided by the Beijing Two-Zone Office and executed